Reminiscing On Femboy Sebastian

 It all came to me like a hurricane.
-I’ve never seen Xander and Xena meet up with friends after-school, and the CHRONOS members are never seen together in the halls or during courtyard.
+I’ve never seen Xander and Xena meet up with friends after-school, and the CHRONOS members are never seen together in the halls or in the courtyard.
 So where exactly would they meet up?

-There would need to be a place at this school, where no one could find them, walk in on their plans for mass destruction.
+There would need to be a place at this school, where no one could find them, no one could walk in on their plans for mass destruction.

-I take away some of the bricks from the wall, just towards the floor, large enough for me to fit through.
+I take away some of the bricks from the wall, just towards the floor, and I realize I’ve made a whole large enough for me to fit through.
 I knew I had to be quick, if someone were to walk in and see bricks missing from the wall they’d freak.
 But if I could get back fast, I could put the bricks back in their place, or maybe even move my desk so that the filing drawers hide it.

-The first thing I noticed was just how long the corridor seemed.
+The first thing I noticed was just how long the corridor I was standing in seemed.
 As I walked through it, the second thing I realized was how hot it was, especially in one of the rooms, which I came to realize was the boiler room.
-The third thing I noticed how dark it was, and how badly I’d need a flashlight.
+The air seeped with humidity.
+The third thing I noticed was how dark it was, and how badly I’d need a flashlight.

 Funny, I realized, if I died out here no one would find my body.